Institutional Review Board

 - Data collection methods include direct observation or participant observation on-campus or at public events off-campus, or it includes oral interviews or anonymous written surveys completed by SU students.

 If any of the above criteria are not met, you must submit the Full Research Proposal form.

 When And Where Do I Submit My IRB Form?

 The Principal Investigator (PI) should submit research proposals as an attached file to IRB@southwestern.edu.
 PIs must be a Southwestern University faculty or staff member.
-Proposals should be submitted no later than two weeks before the proposed start date, but even earlier submissions are recommended given that revisions may be requested.
+Proposals should be submitted no later than two weeks before the proposed start date.

 NOTE: Proposals must be officially submitted by a faculty or staff member as the Principal Investigator.
 For student projects, the faculty supervisor must read and approve the proposal prior to its submission.

 When And How Will I Be Notified Of My Decision?

 The IRB will email the PI a letter describing the results of the review, including reasons for any requested modifications or for denying approval of the project.
 Please do not begin data collection until approval is received.